Whether or not you qualify for an IVA will depend on a number of factors. Your ability to make a reasonable repayment offer will be key.

 - Who do you own money to and how much?

 - How much can you pay towards your debt?

 Where do you live?

 To qualify for an IVA you must live in either England, Wales or Northern Ireland.
 The solution is not available in Scotland.

 You may still qualify if you were previously living in the UK but have moved abroad.
 If you are now living in a non EU country you have up to three years from the date you left to apply.

-If you have moved to another EU country you may no longer qualify for an IVA.
-This rule was introduced in April 2016 as a result of the Enterprise and Regulatory Reform Act.
+If you moved to another EU country less then 6 months ago you may still qualify for an IVA.

 Who do you owe money to and how much?

 You can only include unsecured debts in an IVA.
 These include personal loans and credit cards, payday loans and catalogues.
 You can also include money owed to HMRC and CCJs.

 Secured debt such as your mortgage cannot be included.
 A provision will be made in your living expenses budget so you can continue paying these.
 You also have to pay any Student Loans Company debts, Court fines and CSA arrears.